Our Research

 Elucidating the functions of non-coding RNAs in biological processes and disease

 We have worked on the roles of miRNAs and lncRNAs in a variety of biological systems and disease models.
-Our algorithm Sylamer has been widely used to assess the effects of miRNAs on transcriptome level data obtained from sequencing.
-This has allowed us to establish roles for a number of miRNAs with our collaborators including: Maternal-Zygotic transition, Mouse models of deafness, Ichtyosis and a range of cancers.
-We work closely with Matthew Murray and Nicholas Coleman on the roles of miRNAs in paediatric germ cell tumours and on HPV pathogenesis.
+Our algorithm Sylamer has been widely used to assess the effects of miRNAs on transcriptome level data obtained from sequencing in model organisms, cell lines and patient samples.
+This has allowed us to establish roles for a number of miRNAs with our colleagues and collaborating laboratories including: Maternal-Zygotic transition, Mouse models of deafness, Ichtyosis and a range of cancers.
+We work closely with Profs.
+Matthew Murray and Nicholas Coleman on the roles of miRNAs in paediatric germ cell tumours and on HPV pathogenesis.

 Sylamer motif enrichment profiles showing microRNA motifs present in T-helper cells from mice deficient in miR-155